o1-labs/proof-systems/README.md

-2. wasm-pack test --release --firefox this builds wasm module for Firefox wasm-pack test --release --chrome this builds wasm module for Firefox
+2. wasm-pack test --release --firefox this builds wasm module for Firefox wasm-pack test --release --chrome this builds wasm module for Chrome
 3. Upon build completion and the cli prompt, open http://127.0.0.1:8000/ in Safari or Chrome browser
 4. After the test execution completion, browser should display the following: